rakin374/BerkeleyBox/README.md

 # About
 This is the final project for CS505: Introduction to Natural Language Processing.
 You will find code, notes, and visuals to help you use and understand the project.

 Contributors: Rakin Munim, Christopher Ziko

 ## Table of Contents

 Structure of this repository:

-- papers: contains any formal papers in tex style
+- papers: Contains any formal papers in TeX style.

-- presentation: contains slide decks valuable for understanding parts of the project
+- presentation: Contains slide decks valuable for understanding parts of the project.

-- notebooks: contains code written in jupyter code
+- notebooks: Contains code written in Jupyter notebooks.

-- source: contains raw source code that can can be used outside of an experimental setup
+- source: Contains raw source code that can be used outside of an experimental setup.

 ## Motivations
-- The goal of this project is to experiment with musical data (.mid files) to build models that can generate music.
+The goal of this project is to experiment with musical data (.mid files) to build models that can generate music.

 ## .gitignore
-- On your local repo place all data inside of a folder named 'data'.
-The point of this is to have data is a single location we can target in the repo code.
-The ignore prevents data from being pushed to GitHub.
+On your local repository, place all data inside a folder named 'data'.
+The purpose of this is to have all data in a single location we can target in the repository code.
+The .gitignore prevents data from being pushed to GitHub.